Dwarf1er/vaxicode-parser/README.md

 The Smart Health Card (SHC) is a standard format for securely storing and sharing COVID-19 vaccination and testing information.
 This tool helps decode the encoded health information contained within SHC QR codes, allowing users to view the decoded data in a human-readable format.

+## Webpage Version

+Alternatively, a webpage version of the VaxiCode Parser is available, providing a user-friendly interface for decoding SHC information.
+The webpage runs entirely on the client-side, ensuring that no data is stored or sent anywhere.
+Users can upload PDF files, images, or enter SHC strings directly for decoding.
+The decoded information is displayed on the webpage for easy access.

+You can access the webpage version of the VaxiCode Parser [here](https://antoinepoulin.com/vaxicode-parser)

 ## Prerequisites

 Before installing and using the VaxiCode Parser, ensure you have the following prerequisites: